Sreyareddie/EchoTunes-Music-Streaming-Website/README.md

 [Live Demo](https://echotunes-musicplayer-frontend.onrender.com/)

- <p align="center">Incase there is blank screen when demo website is open wait for 60 seconds and refresh the page as the resources are in sleep mode</p>
+ <p align="center">NOTE: In case there is blank screen when demo website is open wait for 60 seconds and refresh the page as the resources are in sleep mode</p>

 ---